Adlerweg: Hut-to-Hut Hiking in the Austrian Karwendel

 Food on the Adlerweg

-Safe hiking tips for the Adlerweg
+Safe Hiking Tips for the Adlerweg

 When you go on walking holidays it is wise to be aware of a few points.
 Even if this is not your first time, you should never underestimate the mountains.
 Good tour planning and compliance with the regulations on the mountains will significantly increase safety.
 To ensure that your hiking holiday is a safe and enjoyable experience, here below you can find a list of 8 recommendations for safe hiking in the mountains: